 In the case of the AF interacting with VPLMN in the HR-SBO case, the NF(s) in the procedure are located in VPLMN.

 NOTE 1: 1a: In HR-SBO case, no PCF in VPLMN is involved.

+In the case of AF interacting with HPLMN in the HR-SBO case (serving PLMN is VPLMN), the H-SMF provides Traffic influence related policies to V-SMF.
+N16 supports exchange of Traffic influence related policies and of early/late notification/subscription.
+The procedures for the case of AF interacting with HPLMN in the HR-SBO case are defined in clause 6.7.3.2 and 6.7.4 of TS 23.548 [74].

 The following flow depicts the sequence of events: